About

 The following Good Practice Indicators describe a higher standard of practice than that set out in the Compliance Indicators.
 While Members do not need to meet the Good Practice Indicators to be considered compliant with the Code, they will self-assess against these indicators once every three years.
 This provides a clear pathway for Members to strengthen and improve practice over time.

-• Program and organisational information is translated into relevant local languages and in appropriate forms.
+• Program and organisational information is accessible, in relevant local languages and in appropriate forms.

 • Training for staff, volunteers and partners on primary stakeholder participation in the development process and techniques to enable this participation in relevant ways is provided.